My name is Victor Ibragimov, and I am from Dushanbe, Tajikistan (One of Five Central Asia Countries).

 Moreover, the opportunity to create multilingual dictionaries with Tajik language has further enriched the linguistic resources available to Tajik speakers.
 This has not only facilitated effective communication but has also fostered a sense of pride and ownership over their language.

 Interested in featuring in these spotlights?
 Or know someone you think we should interview?
-Reach out to delphine at mozilla dot com.
+Fill out this form, or reach out directly to delphine at mozilla dot com.
 Interested in contributing to localization?
 Head on over here for more details!